iyerhari5/P3-BehavioralCloning/README.md

 ---

 The goals / steps of this project are the following:

  *Use deep neural networks and convolutional neural networks to clone driving behavior.
  *Train, validate and test a model using Keras.
-The tained model should output a steering angle to an autonomous vehicle.
+The trained model should output a steering angle to an autonomous vehicle.
  *Use the simulator to test the performance of the model on two tracks

 [//]: # (Image References)

 [image1]: ./Figures/Training-Distribution.png
-[image2]: ./examples/Distribution-Validation-Set.png "Dist-Valid"
+[image2]: ./Figures/Data-Augmentation.png
-[image3]: ./examples/Distribution-Test-Set.png "Test-Train"
-[image4]: ./examples/grayscale-conversion.png "GrayScaleConversion"
-[image5]: ./examples/augmentation.png
-[image6]: ./examples/webImages.png
-[image7]: ./examples/first-conv-layer.png

 ## Rubric Points
 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.